Operant-Tech: Vita - Douglas Johnson

 Hollin Consulting, Ltd.

-Duties: Reviewed/revised lecture materials and developed computer-based instructional materials for training managers and other employees in behaviour management techniques.
-Expanded and rewrote behaviour analysis manual.
-Developed process for evaluation of training results.
+Duties: Revision of lecture materials and developing computer-based instructional materials for training managers and other employees in behaviour management techniques.
+Expanding and rewriting of behaviour analysis manual.
+Developing process for evaluation of training results.
+Data analysis and proposal preparation.

 Contact: Howard Lees, BSc, CEng